CodeURJC-DAW-2023-24/webapp10/README.md

 ___

-## 0.2 | Herramientas del Equipo
+## 0.2 | Team Tools
-Para la realización de la práctica, hemos coordinado nuestras tareas usando Jira.
+For the implementation of the practice, we have coordinated our tasks using Jira.

 ___

-## 0.3 | Entidades
+## 0.3 | Entities
-En nuestra aplicación web encontramos las siguientes entidades:
+In our web application we find the following entities:
-  - **Usuarios**
+  - **Users**
-  - **Eventos**
+  - **Events**
-  - **Apuestas**
+  - **Bets**
-  - **Transacciones**
+  - **Transactions**

 ___

-## 0.4 | Usuarios
+## 0.4 | Users
-En nuestra aplicación web encontramos los siguientes usuarios:
+In our web application we have the following users:
-  - **Usuario Anónimo**: Usuario que accede a la aplicación sin iniciar sesión en la misma
+  - **Anonymous User**: User who accesses the application without logging in.
-  - **Usuario Registrado**: Usuario que ha iniciado sesión en la aplicación previo registro
+  - **Registered User**: User who has logged into the application after registration.
-  - **Administrador**: Usuario encargado de funciones especiales en la aplicación
+  - **Administrator**: User in charge of special functions in the application.

 ___

-## 0.5 | Permisos
+## 0.5 | Permissions
-En nuestra aplicación web encontramos los siguientes usuarios:
+In our web application we have the following permissions:
-  - Usuario Anónimo
+  - **Anonymous User**: User who can view the page and its content, but not participate in any bets.
-  - Usuario Registrado
+  - **Registered User**: User who can view the page and its content, and also participate in the available bets.
-  - Administrador
+  - **Administrator**: User who can modify, add and delete any bet from the application.